 March 9th - 10th: Send e-mail to each person getting a new computer concerning platform choice and Dean/Chair funding add-ons (if funded at all).

 March 10th - 26th: If additional funds are available CTS will meet to discuss any special needs if requested by Chair or Faculty.

 March 26th: Deadline to reply to e-mail saying which platform and special needs.

-March 27th - April 14th: Compile special requests, total number of computers, and begin getting quotes from vendors.
+April 1st - April 14th: Compile approved special requests, total number of computers, and begin getting quotes from vendors.
 Adjust specifications based on quantity discounts of computers (if any).

 May 15th: Speak to Deans and/or Building manager to coordinate keys/summer access to faulty offices for deployment.

 Lifecycle Years & Departments